aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/navigation-and-interaction/bookmarks/_index.md

 ---
-title: Working with Bookmarks in PDF with Aspose.PDF for .NET
+title: Working with Bookmarks in PDF | Aspose.PDF for .NET
 linktitle: Working with Bookmarks
 type: docs
 weight: 30